 - While the meat is resting, de-glaze the pan with the red wine, reduce by half, add the stock and cracked pepper, and reduce until you have a good strong flavoured jus.
 If necessary it can be thickened with a teaspoon of cornstarch dissolved in water.
 Strain and reserve.

 - For the vegetables, heat a pan with oil, add the asparagus and/or green beans and spring carrots and saute until just al dente.
 Add the remaining vegetables and cannellini beans and heat through.
-Season with chopped basil and mint, add the olive oil, and season.
+Add chopped basil and mint, then the olive oil, and season with salt and pepper.
 Keep warm.

 - Slice the venison and serve atop the seared vegetables.
 Garnish with salt, pepper and jus - enjoy!

 Place a bed of vegetables on a platter.
 Slice each fillet into 6 even slices, and place on the vegetables.
 Pour the sauce around the platter and serve immediately.

 Halved or quartered radishes also make a wonderful addition to the vegetables, as do the pre-cooked (canned or jar) artichokes.